sonniydsgn/svelte5-skeleton/README.md

 - Light size :fire:
 - Pure SVG: any custom SVG shapes can be used
 - All backgrounds within one Svelte component will be synchronized
-- Support types
+- Supports types
-- Support
+- Respects Users' Motion Preferences

 P.S.
 It's recommended to use this package only for middle or large images.
 If you want to achieve the best UX for icons, use this package with `animate = false`.